 Submitted proposals are required to answer the following questions:

-4. What are the intended outcomes of the workshop?
-In your response, please consider potential CIFAR-supported outputs (e.g. policy brief, report, best practices or other recommendations, future research agenda) as well as target audiences.
+- What are the intended outcomes of the workshop?
+In your response, please consider potential supported outputs (e.g. policy brief, report, best practices or other recommendations, future research agenda) as well as target audiences.
 (Max.
 400 words)

-7. Please list the proposed core international team (lead applicant, plus up to three others), including their expertise.
-At least one team member must be based in Canada.
+- Please list the proposed core international team from Canada, France and the UK (lead applicant, plus up to three others), including their expertise.
+If applicable, list potential participants to be invited to the workshop.

 - Literature cited (max.
 1 page).